An Overview of Ulnar Nerve Entrapment

 Occupational and physical therapy is often a good starting place to strengthen the ligaments and tendons in the hands and elbows.
 Depending on the severity of the entrapment, non-steroidal anti-inflammatory drugs and pain relievers can be taken to help reduce pain and inflammation.
 Wearing splints to help immobilize the elbow may also be recommended.
 Dr. Millett might also recommend surgery to treat the condition.

 There are two surgical approaches to treat ulnar nerve entrapment: one is at the elbow and the other is at the wrist.
-Using arthroscopic surgery, Dr. Millett will make an incision at the elbow and perform a nerve decompression.
+Dr. Millett will make an incision at the elbow and perform a nerve decompression.
 During this time, the nerve is moved from its place behind the elbow to a new place in front of the elbow.
 This is the most common procedure to treat an ulnar nerve entrapment.
-If he performs the surgery at the wrist, the incision is made there and the decompression is performed.
-Both out-patient procedures use a minimally-invasive technique and in most cases, patients are able to resume their normal activities in about 6 weeks.
+This is an out-patient procedure using a minimally-invasive technique and in most cases, patients are able to resume their normal activities in about 6 weeks.
 Dr. Millett has rehab manuals on this website to assist with post-surgical care.